 The researchers also determined there is no safety benefit from cameras installed at intersections where there have been few crashes with injuries in the past.
 In fact, after installing cameras at those intersections, accidents actually increased.

-The study found that while T-bone crashes decreased slightly at intersections with cameras, rear-end collisions skyrocketed as driver slammed on their brakes to avoid the camera-generated ticket.
+The study found that while T-bone crashes decreased slightly at intersections with cameras, rear-end collisions skyrocketed as drivers slammed on their brakes to avoid the camera-generated ticket.